 Most entries don’t win so what is the point of taking part?

 Most businesses do not plan to enter relevant awards.
-More often than not, it is an opportunistic decision which results in poor resourcing, limited time and ultimately a submission that really does not reflect the brilliance of the project or the organisation.
-More’s the pity, awards are more than ego stroking exercises and most miss the point.
+More often than not, it is an opportunistic decision that results in poor resourcing, limited time and ultimately a submission that really does not reflect the brilliance of the project or the organisation.
+More’s the pity, awards are more than ego-stroking exercises and most miss the point.